LamainIslam/Survival-Game/README.md

 ### Picking Up Items
 - **Pick up Items**: When in range and looking at an item, press `F` to pick it up.
-  - Items include wood, stone, torches, and armor.
+  - Items include wood, stone, torches, tools and armor.

 ### Inventory Management
 - **Toolbar**: Use the scroll wheel to switch between items in your toolbar.